buildingSMART-Portugal/EIR/EIR-EN.md

 **Delivery team**

-Lead Appointed Party and their Appointed Parties.
+Lead appointed party and their appointed parties.

 *NOTE 1: A delivery team can be any size, from one person carrying out all the necessary functions through to complex, multi-layered task teams.
 The size and structure of each delivery team are in response to the scale and complexity of the asset management or project delivery activities.*